-Despite the threats and challenges brought by Donald Trump’s reign, the Business Process Outsourcing (BPO) sector remains as one of the top contributors to the Philippines’ economy.
-But with the rise of artificial intelligence, many views it as a threat that will take over this $23 billion sector.
-To entirely grasp their worries, below are the basic details about the AI technology and its impact on about 1.2 million people employed in the BPO industry.
+Despite the threats and challenges brought by Donald Trump’s reign, the Business Process Outsourcing or BPO sector remains as one of the top contributors to the Philippines’ economy.
+But with the rise of artificial intelligence, many view it as a threat that will take over this $23 billion sector.
+To entirely grasp their worries, below are the basic details about AI technology and its impact on about 1.2 million people employed in the BPO industry.

 Artificial Intelligence Defined